 NATIONAL BOUILLABAISSE DAY

-The French are known for many a great recipe.
+The French are known for many great recipes.
 Their food inspires travel to France for a taste of the authentic.
-Bouillabaisse is on the list of must-have cuisine.
-Originating in the port city of Marseille, Bouillabaisse is a fish stew.
-Traditionally it is made using the bony rockfish, saffron, fennel seed and orange zest.
+Bouillabaisse tops the list of must-have cuisine while visiting France.
+The tasty stew originates in the port city of Marseille and is traditionally made using the bony rockfish, saffron, fennel seed, and orange zest.

-There are strong opinions in the culinary world about the proper ingredients for an authentic bouillabaisse.
-From the fish (typically red rascasse, sea robin and European conger) to the wine (red or white), it is hotly debated.
-Even its origins are argued.
-Was the stew the creation of a Greek goddess or simply a stew thrown together by coastal fisherman using the bony rockfish which they were unable to sell to restaurants or markets?
+In the culinary world, strong opinions bounce around about the proper ingredients for an authentic bouillabaisse.
+From the fish (typically red rascasse, sea robin, and European conger) to the wine (red or white), it is hotly debated.
+They even argue about the soup’s origins.
+Did a Greek goddess create the stew?
+Or does the credit belong to coastal fishermen who threw the ingredients together from unsold bony rockfish?

-Regardless, using a variety of fresh fish is the first step to a delicious bouillabaisse, especially if you can’t get to the south of France to order it made for you.
+Regardless, cooks use a variety of fresh fish as their first step to a delicious bouillabaisse.
+It’s especially important if you can’t get to the south of France to order it made for you.